anuragkanojiya1/MyHealthPassport/README.md

 1. **Set Up Anthropic API:**
    - Sign up for an account on [Anthropic](https://www.anthropic.com).
    - Obtain your API key.
-   - Add the Anthropic API key in `Constant.kt` file in `com.example.myhealthpassport` folder.
+   - Add the Anthropic API key in `Constant.kt` file in `app/src/main/java/com/example/myhealthpassport` folder.

 2. **Using Anthropic API for Chatbot:**
    - Implement the chatbot using the Anthropic API key to offer personalized mental health advice.